hubtype/botonic/doc-botonic/docs/project-structure.md

 You can go a long way capturing user inputs using regular expressions, but it obviously has its limitations.
 As you find yourself adding more and more functionality to your bot, you get to a point where you need Natural Language Understanding (NLU) capabilities.

 NLU lets you capture user inputs by `intent` instead of parsing its raw text.
 An intent represents all the different ways users can express a unit of meaning that is valid for your bot.
-For example, you can group the sentences "What's the weather in California?" and "Do you know if it's sunny today in California?" to the intent `GetWeather` and the parameter `city=California`.
+For example, you can group the sentences "What's the weather in California like?" and "Do you know if it's sunny today in California?" to the intent `GetWeather` and the parameter `city=California`.
 You can then map that intent to an action using a route.

 Botonic has its own **[NLU module](/plugins/plugin-nlu)** which covers intent and entity recognition tasks.